-Regarding the question of duration exclusive of breast feeding. the percentage of Physicians who answered correctly for six months was (76.2%) which was less than Also. nurses (97.3%). the percentage who of nurses answered correctly regarding the question of solid food introduction at sixth months was 88.4% that higher than Physicians was (75.4%).
+Regarding the question of duration exclusive of breast feeding. the percentage ofPhysicians who answered correctly for six months was (76.2%)which was less than the nurses (97.3%).
+Also. percentage of nurses who answered correctly regarding the question of solid food introduction at sixth months was 88.4% that was higher than Physicians (75.4%).